drupal-code-builder/drupal-code-builder/README.txt

    other module.
 2. Enable it from administer >> modules.
 3. Go to administer >> settings >> module_builder and specify the path
-   to save the hook documentation files
+   to save the hook documentation files.
-4. The first time you visit the module builder form, the module will retrieve hook documentation from cvs.drupal.org and store it locally.
+4. (On Drupal 5 and 6 only) The first time you visit the module builder form, the module will retrieve hook documentation from cvs.drupal.org and store it locally.
    When you want to update this documentation later on, return to the settings page and click the "Update" button.
 5. (Optional) Create custom function declaration template file(s) if you